 Now that we discussed 3D printing your pizza, airplane and your heart, let’s cover a topic you are probably more familiar with - 3D printing in the automotive industry.

-Let’s take a look at some examples of companies that are using additive manufacturing in the automotive industry, starting with concepts/prototypes and moving all the way into fully printed vehicles:
+Let’s take a look at some examples of companies that are using additive manufacturing in the automotive industry, starting with prototypes and moving into fully printed vehicles.

-The 4ekolka is a 3D printed car that uses additive manufacturing to reduce its weight to create a more economical car.
+The 4ekolka is a 3D printed car that uses additive manufacturing to reduce its weight to create a more economical vehicle.
 The prototype cost is only $12,000.
-Although it is not meant for high performance as it can travel only up to 34 miles/hour, it is meant to get a person from point A to point B using the streets.
+Although it is not meant for high performance as it can travel only up to 34 miles per hour, it is intended to get a person from point A to point B using the streets.
 It was made based on a European study that most drivers drive only 31 miles per day.

-The Daihatsu Copen uses FDM to create certain elements of customization such as decorative Effect Skins, which uses Direct Digital Manufacturing.
+The Daihatsu Copen uses FDM to create some aspects of customization such as decorative Effect Skins, which uses Direct Digital Manufacturing.
 Stratasys made these Effect Skins in ASA thermoplastic.

 Kabuku, a 3D printing company in Japan, printed the body for the Micro Commuter using FDM in about two months.
 The exterior panels and luggage space were 3D printed.
 This 600 kg vehicle only has space for a driver.

 Are you a fan of Elvis?
 Well, this BMW 507 belonged to Elvis.
-BMW restored it using additive manufacturing to replace parts - the door handles and window winders.
+BMW restored it using additive manufacturing to replace parts, such as, the door handles and window winders.

 Local Motors also created the LM3D.
-They are unique because they use a collaborative design with the goal to create a single, 3D printed piece.
+They are unique because they use collaborative design to create a single, 3D printed piece.
 75% of the original LM3D was 3D printed including the chassis and body panels using ABS plastic and carbon fiber material.

 Using SLM (Selective Laser Melting), Divergent 3D created the Blade.
-Their goal is to create cars 90% lighter than the average car.
-They currently 3D print joints that are connected to carbon fiber structural materials to build a strong chassis.
+Their goal is to develop cars 90% lighter than the average car.
+They currently 3D print joints that are connected to carbon fiber structural materials to build a sturdy chassis.

 The Light Cocoon measures 19 grams per square meter.
 It has a leaf-like outer skin to symbolize nature.
 The material is made from Jack Wolfskin, which is four times lighter than standard copier paper.

 Only 340 Lotus 340r cars were produced between 1999 and 2000.
 This popular collector’s car found an issue - obtaining spare parts.
-CIDEAS created its own models of parts using 3D scanners (Geomagic Capture) making it possible to produce more than 40 replacement parts.
+CIDEAS created its models of parts using 3D scanners (Geomagic Capture), making it possible to produce more than 40 replacement parts.
 Each part was created in the material best suited for its needs.
-For stereolithography, 3D Systems iPro 8000 Systems was used and for selective laser sintered parts, they used 3D Systems sPro60HD/HS.
+For stereolithography, 3D Systems iPro 8000 Systems was used, and for selective laser sintered parts, they used 3D Systems sPro60HD/HS.

-Did you know that the first functional 3D printed excavator in the world actually exists now?
-It was printed with metal alloy.
+Did you know that the first functional 3D printed excavator in the world exists now?
+It was printed with a metal alloy.
 The parts that were 3D printed were the following: